 A word about roommates

-Unless you're starting a lucrative banking gig right out of college (lucky you), chances are you'll be looking to live with roommates.
-As a post-grad in the city, this can help you ease into a social routine, and more importantly, save on rent.
+Unless you're starting a lucrative banking gig right out of college (lucky you), chances are you'll need to have some roommates.

 And while it's always smart to get your own renter's insurance policy, you'll also need to discuss with roommates who has coverage, and if necessary, whether or not to add one another onto one person's policy—more details on that process here via Gotham Brokerage (full disclosure, also a Brick sponsor).